-There were two ways for the parent to constructively to approach the debrief of the game (if they felt one was needed and wanted to help their son with his performance):
+There were two ways for parents to constructively to approach the debrief of the game (if they felt one was needed and wanted to help their son or daughter with their performance):

 1 – Immediately defend the loss, blame something external and declare “It was the other team’s fault you lost (low locus of control).
 They had the audacity to play a more intelligent game than you, and you were powerless to resist.” (low self-efficacy).

 2 – Go get some ice cream, talk about the highlights of the day*, and when the disappointment has faded ask “What can we learn from this, and what will we do different next time?”